maurop1985/kiratech-challenge/README.md

 ```

 ## Run
+Run playbook with the below command:
 `ansible-playbook -i provisioning/inventory provisioning/playbook.yaml`

-## Consideration about roles
+## Considerations about roles
-Playbook runs 4 roles to achieve the goal:
+Playbook runs 5 roles to achieve the goal:
-1. vm_configuration
+1. vm_configuration (configure virtual machines before docker installation)
 2. ansible-role-docker (owner of docker installation tasks)
 3. docker_secure
-4. docker_swarm
+4. docker_swarm (initialize 2 nodes docker swarm with 1 manager and 1 worker)
 5. docker_test (test service deploy from local host)

-It includes 2 community roles.
+Playbook includes 2 community roles.
-[ansible-role-docker](https://github.com/geerlingguy/ansible-role-docker) - it is used to install docker ans has chosen for these reasons:
+[ansible-role-docker](https://github.com/geerlingguy/ansible-role-docker) - it is used to install docker and it has been chosen for these reasons:
-- creator reliability
+- reliable creator
-- ready to use without further configuration or tricks
+- role ready to use without further configuration or tricks
-- very well documented
+- role documented very well
+- it configures docker daemon to start at boot

 [role-secure-docker-deamon](https://github.com/alexinthesky/role-secure-docker-daemon) - it is used in the custom role docker_secure and it tasked of create:
 - CA Key and Certificate
 - Server Key and Certificate
 - Client Key and Certificate